Tiago-Minuzzi/HamleTE/README.md

 ### Basic usage <a name="basic"></a>

-After activating HamleTE's conda environment, for genomes or transcriptomes, you can simply run:
+After activating HamleTE's conda environment (using `conda activate hamlete`), for genomes or transcriptomes, you can simply run:

 `python3 hamleTE.py -f genome.fasta`